 The results of the work carried out in 2017 by the DFI working group6 were presented to the DFI Private Sector Roundtable and the MDB Heads meeting in October 2017.
 The key deliverables included an enhancement of the DFI blended concessional finance principles (Enhanced Principles, see Box 1 and summary in Annex 1) and a presentation of pilot aggregated data on the use of blended concessional finance across the DFIs.
-Additional joint discussions across the DFIs on case studies of blended concession on the Enhanced Principles.
+Additional joint discussions across the DFIs on case studies of blended concessional finance projects provided a useful body of evidence to ground the discussion on the Enhanced Principles.
 MDB Heads and EDFI Management adopted the Enhanced Principles and agreed to implement them.
 After the meetings, a joint report7 was released containing the Enhanced Principles summary, data summary, and case study summary.